search icon

 • Consult a thesaurus to find words with similar sentiments.

-• Design a mood board to establish the words, colors, and images you want to associate with your brand identity.
+• Design a mood board to establish the words, colors, and images associated with the brand identity.

 • Use a business name generator to come up with creative business names.

-There are millions of business name possibilities, so the sky is nearly the limit to naming your company.
-Avoid these nine mistakes, and you’ll be well on your way to creating a great, memorable business name that will help you build a strong brand identity from day one.
+There are millions of business name possibilities, so the sky is nearly the limit to naming a company.
+If an entrepreneur avoids these nine mistakes, they’ll be well on their way to creating a great, memorable business name that will help them build a strong brand identity from day one.

 1. Picking a Business Name That Limits Business Growth